azunre/transfer-learning-for-nlp/README.md

 # transfer-learning-for-nlp
 Companion repository to Paul Azunre's "Transfer Learning for Natural Language Processing" Book

-Jupyter notebooks are organized in folders by Chapter, with each folder containing a corresponding `requirements.txt` file representing Kaggle docker image dependencies at the time of their latest succesful by the author.
+Rendered Jupyter notebooks are organized in folders by Chapter, with each folder containing a corresponding `requirements.txt` file representing Kaggle docker image dependencies at the time of their latest succesful run by the author.

 Ideally, run these directly on Kaggle, where their mirrors are hosted.
 This will require little to no setup on your part.